nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 🚩: By default, the currency is set to "SGD" and date is set to the date when the user executed the `spend` command.

+🚩: It is up to the user to input positive or negative or 0 value for argument `v/<value>`.

+🚩: `currency` is user defined.
+It does not have to be a legal currency in the world.

 Example of usage:

 `spend lunch v/5`